joseasoler/tradergen/FEATURES.md

 * **[Trader Ships](https://steamcommunity.com/sharedfiles/filedetails/?id=2046222331):** Trader ship stock is generated using the TraderGen rules for orbital traders.

-* **[Vanilla Animals Expanded — Australia](https://steamcommunity.com/sharedfiles/filedetails/?id=1814987817):** Orbital traders with the ordnance specialization may have some boombats in stock.
+* **[Vanilla Animals Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=1814987817):** Orbital traders with the ordnance specialization may have some boombats in stock.

 * **[Vanilla Apparel Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=1814987817):** Orbital traders with the husbandry specialization may have overalls and fleece shirts in stock.